FreddyE1982/mcp2term/README.md

 | `MCP2TERM_NGROK_HOSTNAME` / `MCP2TERM_NGROK_DOMAIN` / `MCP2TERM_NGROK_EDGE` | Custom host bindings to request from ngrok. | `alpaca-model-easily.ngrok-free.app` for domain |

 Use the `--disable-ngrok` flag when running `mcp2term` to opt out of tunneling for a single invocation.
+The configuration also records the directory where the server process was launched and exports it to ``PYTHONPATH``.
+This mirrors running ``export PYTHONPATH=$(pwd)`` before starting the server so that any Python code executed via ``run_command`` inherits the same module search path even when the working directory is overridden.